hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 Consul has a clear separation between the global service catalog and the agent local state as discussed above.
-The anti-entropy mechanism reconciles these two views of the world: anti-entropy is a syncronization of the local agent state and the catalog.
+The anti-entropy mechanism reconciles these two views of the world: anti-entropy is a synchronization of the local agent state and the catalog.
 For example, when a user registers a new service or check with the agent, the agent in turn notifies the catalog that this new check exists.
 Similarly, when a check is deleted from the agent, it is consequently removed from